jrbrtsn/ban2fail/README.md

 ## Building the Project

-I've tested *ban2fail* on Debian Buster, but it should compile on just about any modern Linux distro.
+I've tested *ban2fail* only on Debian Buster, but it should compile on just about any modern Linux distro.
 It uses the following libraries:

-+*libcrypto* for md5 checksums
++ *libcrypto* for md5 checksums

-+*libgeoip* to identify the country of origin of IP addresses
++ *libgeoip* to identify the country of origin for IP addresses

-+*libz* to read compressed log files
++ *libz* to read compressed log files

 Build and install like so: